 Roasted Garlic is incredibly easy to make and adds so much flavor to your favorite recipes.
 Here are my easy cooking tips on how to roast garlic.

 Forget the old method of roasting whole heads of garlic.
 My method is so incredibly easy and the results are perfect every time!
-Make big batches of garlic and use them in recipes like Garlic Mashed Potatoes and Beet Hummus.

 How to roast garlic cloves: